 This is a G.R.P. moulding with substantial gunwales and wide non-slip decks incorporating a bevelled toe rail.
 The superstructure has a large vertical flange that overlaps with a similar flange on the hull before being through bolted and laminated to the hull.
 Standard colour is White.

-Standard engines are twin Yanmar BY series common rail four or six cylinder turbo intercooled diesels driving through angled drive reduction gearboxes and conventional shaft drives to bronze propellers.
+Standard engines are twin Yanmar common rail four cylinder turbo intercooled diesels driving through angled drive reduction gearboxes and conventional shaft drives to bronze propellers.
 Trim tabs are standard with the larger engines.
 Engine bays are sealed off with bulkheads and are fully lined with sound insulation material including the hull section below the engines.

 Hydraulic steering is linked to twin cast bronze airfoil section rudders for all three engine power options.
 An emergency tiller is included.